 Not just any snacks.
 Special snacks.
 The big gun snacks.
 The snacks you only buy once in a blue moon and only pull out once you’re there.
 I’m the mom that produced french fries out of her purse like Mary Poppins at a sensory-friendly play once.
 It kept him very happy.
 Make sure they’re well fed before you go (you, too).
 All ages can get hangry.

 Arrange to meet with another family, maybe a classmate of your child’s or some cousins who are totally used to all things autism.
 There’s power in numbers when you need it.
-Families who have a child with autism often feel a tad out of place in a world full of neurotypicals.
+Families who have a kid with autism often feel a tad out of place in a world full of neurotypicals.
 Knowing you can just exchange a look with another mom who just “gets it” when something goes awry is an invaluable stress buster.

 It’s important to accept when it all goes south.
 You can plan everything perfectly, but it can still hit the fan.
 It can be hard emotionally, but don’t stay stuck in that moment forever.
 Have your pity party for one, but plan to try again.
 Each trip will teach you something to consider for the next one.
-The more times you do it, the more these outings become part of your child’s routine.
+The more times you do it, the more these outings become part of a routine for your kid with autism.
 One thing I’ve learned is to build onto each trip from the one before.
 Maybe the last time you only stayed 20 minutes at a place.
 Make it a goal to stay 30 the next time.
 If you make it 25 and it’s getting dicey, remember that it’s already better than the last time, and you’ll get there eventually.

 —Autism is a trip Wall Twp. mom Eileen Shaklee didn’t plan on, but she sure does love her tour guide.
 Join her adventures with a side of sarcasm (and fries) at autismwithasideoffries.blogspot.com.